Year-End Planning For Stock Compensation & Company Shares:

 |Need CE Credits Before Year-End?
 Learning Centers At myStockOptions.com And myNQDC.com Offer Credits For CEPs, CFPs, And Other Professionals|

-As the clock ticks toward the close of 2014, many professionals with continuing education requirements to meet before year-end will be relieved to learn that myStockOptions.com and its sibling website myNQDC.com have courses and exams offering continuing-education credits.
+As the clock ticks toward the end of 2013, many professionals with continuing education requirements to meet before year-end will be relieved to learn that myStockOptions.com and its sibling website myNQDC.com have courses and exams offering continuing-education credits.
 At myStockOptions.com, the Learning Center offers up to 20 credits for for Certified Equity Professionals (CEPs) and up to 15 credits for Certified Financial Planners (CFPs).
 Each course of study features podcasts, articles, and FAQs from myStockOptions.com.
 They are woven into a dynamic, interactive learning tool that teaches the topics in a memorable way.
 The answer key for each exam also links to relevant content on the site for further reading and learning.

 Built on a similar model, the the myNQDC.com Learning Center on nonqualified deferred compensation offers up to 6 continuing education credits for Certified Financial Planners, 6 Professional Achievement in Continuing Education (PACE) credit hours for CLU® and ChFC® certifications, and up to 12 CPE hours for credentialed ASPPA members.